Lorde's Virgin: Cover art, singles and tracklist of star's fourth album

 Fan videos showed her later standing on top of a crate after making her way through a crowd, playing a preview of the track via a speaker.

-Following this, the track was released officially on 24th April 2025 along with a music video, which is available below.
+Following this, the track was released officially on 24th April 2025 along with a music video of Lorde cycling around the city, which you can watch below.

 Check out more of our Entertainment coverage or visit our TV Guide and Streaming Guide to find out what's on.
 For more from the biggest stars in TV, listen to The Radio Times Podcast.